adam-mak/adam-mak/README.md

 <hr>

 ### 📚 About me
-I'm a software and biomedical engineer at McMaster with an affinity for human-centred design.
+I'm a **software** and **biomedical** engineering student at **McMaster** with an affinity for human-centred design.
 I look forward to taking on as many opportunities to quickly grow my skill set and make an impact to the work environment.

 ### 🔭 Currently, I'm ...
-- Working as an Application Developer at HemoCath, migrating existing data-monitoring systems from Windows computers to be compatible with Android tablets.
+- Working as an **Application Developer** at **HemoCath**, migrating existing data-monitoring systems from Windows computers to be compatible with Android tablets.
 - Looking for Summer 2023 internship opportunities.

 ### 🔨 I previously worked as ...
-- Software Engineer Co-op at [Arctic Wolf Networks](https://arcticwolf.com/), improving their big data storage services and capabilities.
+- **Software Engineer Co-op** at [**Arctic Wolf Networks**](https://arcticwolf.com/), improving their big data storage services and capabilities.
-- Teaching Assistant at McMaster University, on discrete mathematics, shell scripting, and C basics to 2nd year students.
+- **Teaching Assistant** at **McMaster University**, on discrete mathematics, shell scripting, and C basics to 2nd year students.
-- Front End Developer Intern at Techrangle Inc., working on designing and adding functionality such as chatbots to their SaaS websites.
+- **Front End Developer Intern** at **Techrangle**, working on designing and adding functionality such as chatbots to their SaaS websites.

 ### 📫 How to reach me:
 <div>